 Multi-Node Inference

-This page describes the multi-node inference capabilities in Kthena, base on real-world examples and configurations.
+This page describes the multi-node inference capabilities in Kthena, based on real-world examples and configurations.

 Overview